sofiamontieldev/insurance-calculator-exercise/README.md

 Accepts `BigInteger rentThreshold`.

 1. A person must have an injury.
-2. The injury must have been caused by someone else.
+2. This person must be a culprit of the last injury they have.
 3. The largest accommodation (by area) must be rented.
 4. The rent must be in **GBP**.
-5. The coefficient is calculated as `max(100, 100 * rent / threshold)`.
+5. The coefficient is calculated as `min(100, 100 * rent / rentThreshold)`.
 6. If any of the conditions are not met, `Optional.empty` must be returned.